seifrajhi/awesome-platform-engineering-tools/README.md

 - [Argonaut](https://www.argonaut.dev/) - Deploy apps and infrastructure on your cloud in minutes.
 - [devtron](https://devtron.ai/) - An open source Internal Developer Platform for Kubernetes.
 - [SaaS Backstage Roadie](https://roadie.io/) - SaaS Backstage.
 Simple, safe, and more powerful.
 - [ZYMR](https://www.zymr.com/product-platform-engineering-services) - We excell at Platform engineering.
-- [cycloid](https://www.cycloid.io/platform-engineering) -  Platform Engineering is DevOps with an action plan.
 - [CTO: platform for platform teams](https://cto.ai/platform) -  The platform for platform teams : Easily implement your vision for the perfect developer platform without having to build everything from scratch.
 We’re more than just a CI/CD pipeline.
 We’re an intelligent automation platform for all of your development workflows.
 - [score](https://score.dev) - One easy way to configure all your workload.
 Everywhere.
 - [kubevela](https://kubevela.io/) - Make shipping applications more enjoyable.